Nicholé Breedt

 Nicholé Breedt (née Taljaard; born 3 May 1997) is a South African international netball player who plays as GA for London Pulse in the Netball Super League.

-She scored the final goal in the Proteas historic draw against New Zealand at the Cape Town International Convention Centre during the 2023 Netball World Cup.
+She scored the final goal in South Africas historic draw against New Zealand at the Cape Town International Convention Centre during the 2023 Netball World Cup.

 Early life and education

 She began playing netball at the age of five.
 She was a regular in Stellenberg High School's netball first team and represented the school at national level.
 Breedt then obtained a BSc in Sports Science as well as a postgraduate certificate in education at Stellenbosch University, where she also played for their varsity netball team, known as the Maties.

 Club career

-Breedt represented the Western Cape Southern Stings in the Telkom Netball League, South Africa's National league, where she was also named as captain.
+Breedt represented the Western Cape Southern Stings in the Telkom Netball League where she was also named as captain.

 London Pulse

-Breedt was signed by London Pulse for the 2024 Netball Super League season.
+Breedt was signed by London Pulse for the 2024 Netball Superleague season.
 She helped the side win their first Super League Grand final in 2025, defeating Loughborough Lightning 53–45.